Master's Degree Requirements

 Non-Thesis Option: Graduate students who are enrolled in the M.S. non-thesis option must earn a minimum of 30 credits;

-- 7 courses must be in ECE (minimum 21 credits).
+- 7 courses must be in ECE (minimum 21 credits). (*CMPSI 677 AND CMPSI 611 may be considered as ECE courses for this requirement)

 - 7 courses at 600 level* or higher (minimum 21 credits).